Philanthropy & Constituent Engagement

 Keeping Constituents’ Data Safe

-The university has instituted data security measures, use of a lockbox system and full compliance with payment card industry (PCI) standards, demonstrating a commitment to handling all gifts with utmost care.
+The university has instituted data security measures, including use of a lockbox system, following industry best practices around payment security and continuously monitoring systems and improving business processes to demonstrate a commitment to handling all gifts with utmost care.

 New Vice President for Development and Alumni Relations Named